MICHAEL STEFANILO JR.

 Practice Areas & Record of Success

-Attorney Stefanilo has also been highly successful in achieving the dismissal of complex litigation claims brought against his clients at both the motion to dismiss and summary judgment stages.
-Additionally, in 2015, Attorney Stefanilo served as co-counsel in a four-week long high-profile federal court trial where he and Attorney Leonard Kesten obtained a favorable verdict on behalf of an off-duty Cambridge police officer who was falsely accused of using racial epithets.
-Later in 2015, he and Attorney Kesten again obtained a favorable verdict on behalf of the former Chief of Police for the Town of Wareham who was falsely accused of using a racial epithet and as a result was alleged to have retaliated against an employee.
+Not only has Attorney Stefanilo been highly successful in achieving the dismissal of complex litigation claims brought against his clients at both the motion to dismiss and summary judgment stages, he also has successfully served as co-counsel in a number of jury trials.
+In 2016, Attorney Stefanilo served as co-counsel in a four-week long, high-profile federal court trial where he and Attorney Leonard Kesten obtained a favorable verdict on behalf of an off-duty Cambridge police officer who was falsely accused of using racial epithets.
+Later in 2016, he and Attorney Kesten again obtained a favorable verdict on behalf of a former municipal Chief of Police who was falsely accused of using a racial epithet and, as a result, was alleged to have retaliated against a former employee.
+In 2019, Attorney Stefanilo served as co-counsel in a defamation trial which resulted in a jury verdict in favor of his client in excess of $750,000, inclusive of interest.
+The verdict received press coverage in the Boston Globe and Herald, and on Fox25 News.

-Prior to joining BHPK, Attorney Stefanilo worked as a law clerk for GLAD ("Gay and Lesbian Advocates and Defenders"), assisting with various legal issues facing the LGBT community, including its successful and nationally recognized high-profile challenge to the Defense of Marriage Act.
+Prior to joining BHPK, Attorney Stefanilo worked as a law clerk for GLAD ("Gay & Lesbian Advocates & Defenders", now known as "GLBTQ Legal Advocates & Defenders"), where he asssisted in analyzing various legal issues facing the LGBTQ community, including participation in GLAD's successful and nationally recognized challenge to the Defense of Marriage Act.
 Attorney Stefanilo also spent three months clerking for the United States Attorney's Office for the District of Massachusetts.

-In 2013, Attorney Stefanilo authored a second article, titled If You Can Play . . .
+In 2013, Attorney Stefanilo authored an article, titled If You Can Play . . .
 You Can Play - An Exploration of the Current Culture Surrounding Gay Athletes in Professional Sports with a Particular Focus on Apilado v.
 NAGAAA.
 His article was published in the Sports Lawyers Journal in April of 2013, 20 Sports Law.
 J. 21.
-That article has also been cited as an authority by authors in publications focused on LGBT related issues in sports, including a 2014 reference in the Jeffrey S. Moorad Sports Law Journal.
+His article has been cited as an authority by scholars in publications focused on LGBT related issues in sports.

 - Civil Rights